softarche/-SO-3-3-Matrix-Model-and-Self-Grounding-the-sufficient-reason/README.md

 # -SO-3-3-Matrix-Model-and-Self-Grounding-the-sufficient-reason
-The Sufficient Reason — SO(3,3) matrix model and self-grounding.
+SO(3,3) matrix model and self-grounding.
 All Zenodo DOIs.
-Derivation of physics from Euclid's point: SO(3,3) matrix model, binary icosahedral group 2I*, fine-structure constant to 12 digits.
-31 Zenodo deposits + closing volumes.
+Derivation of physics from Euclid's point:
+S³/2I* — Spectral Geometry and the Real Forms of so(6), binary icosahedral group 2I*, fine-structure constant.
+32 Zenodo deposits.

-# The Sufficient Reason — Complete Series and Technical Deposits

-A twelve-volume derivation of physics from a single starting point, plus a two-volume closing work (a third-person commentary and a first-person companion, *Die Kette*, in German).
-The framework derives the split signature (3,3), three spatial dimensions, the gauge structure from the binary icosahedral group 2I\*, the cosmological composition, and the inverse fine-structure constant α⁻¹ = 137.035999177… as a Laurent series in ε = 1/120 — from the two resolutions of the indeterminate form 0/0: the differential (f′ = f, the constant e) and the algebraic (x² = x + 1, the golden ratio φ).
+The framework derives the split signature
+(3,3), three spatial dimensions, the gauge structure from the binary icosahedral group 2I\*, the cosmological composition, and the inverse fine-structure constant α⁻¹ = 137.035999177

 **Author:** Gereon Kraemer · **License:** CC BY

-## Technical deposits — SO(3,3) Matrix Model and Self-Grounding (31 records)
+## Technical deposits —
+S³/2I* — Spectral Geometry and the Two Real Forms of so(6) (32 records)

 Community: https://zenodo.org/communities/so33-matrix-model